About us

 Who we are

-The Australian Psychology Accreditation Council (APAC) Ltd is an independent quality and standards organisation, appointed by the Psychology Board of Australia (PsyBA) as the higher education accreditation authority for the psychology profession in Australia.
+The Australian Psychology Accreditation Council (APAC) Ltd is an independent quality and standards organisation.
+We develop and review the standards for accreditation of psychology programs of study and are appointed by the Psychology Board of Australia (PsyBA) as the higher education accreditation authority for the psychology profession.

-APAC accredits more than 850 programs of study across 42 higher education providers including Australian university programs delivered in Malaysia and Singapore.
-APAC has 25 certified expert assessors on its register who contribute to APAC’s program of assessments and advisory work.
+APAC accredits more than 1000 programs of study across 43 higher education providers including Australian university programs delivered in Malaysia, Dubai, Vietnam and Singapore.
+APAC has 36 certified expert assessors on its register who contribute to APAC’s program of assessments and advisory work.

 Governance